sweeneychris/TheiaSfM/docs/source/applications.rst

 This application will build a 3D reconstruction from a set of images or a set of image matches.
-Detailed documentation for the structure-from-motion pipeline can be found at :ref:`_documentation-sfm`.
+Detailed documentation for the structure-from-motion pipeline can be found at :ref:`chapter-sfm`.
 Many parameters can be set at runtime (too many to list here), and we provide an example of the possible settings in applications/build_reconstruction_flags.txt.
 This flags file may be run by executing the command: